Autumn planted

 When to Plant:

-Plant bulbs in autumn, ideally between September and November, before the ground becomes too hard or wet.
+Plant Ipheion bulbs in autumn, ideally between September and November, while the soil is still warm enough for roots to establish before winter.

 Where to Plant: